Kevinlega/DBGDE/README.md

 # DBGDE
 Using pre-made software trying to implement Mutual software algorithm to get differential expression.

+We will implement GFA1 working copy that will reconstruct the contig with links of it's kmers.

 We have:
 - One implementation trying to get GFA2 working at: https://github.com/Omig12/Mutual-pepino